Information for applicants from Nigeria

 We are one of the largest colleges of the University of London and one of the few with fully integrated teaching, research and residential facilities.
 Our setting provides our students with the benefits of both a large campus environment, and the countless academic and social opportunities provided by London.

-There are currently 70 students from Nigeria studying at Queen Mary who are enrolled on a range of degree programmes at both undergraduate and postgraduate levels.
+There are currently over 100 students from Nigeria studying at Queen Mary who are enrolled on a range of degree programmes at both undergraduate and postgraduate levels.

 Please check the grade requirements for your chosen degree programme via the undergraduate study section of our website.

-The West African Senior School Certificate (WASSC) and the Senior School Certificate (NECO) are not currently accepted for entry to any of our bachelor degree programmes.
-However, applicants that have completed the WASSC or NECO can be considered for entry to one of our International Foundation Programmes.
-These provide opportunities for students to progress to linked bachelor degree programme one year later, providing that the foundation programme is satisfactorily passed.
+The West African Senior School Certificate (WASSCE/WAEC) is not currently accepted for entry to any of our bachelor degree programmes.
+However, applicants with WAEC can be considered for entry to one of our Foundation Programmes, which provide opportunities for students to progress to linked bachelor degree programme.

 If you are currently studying another UK foundation programme elsewhere and would like to progress to one of our Bachelor degrees, please get in touch via the contact details at the bottom of the page.